RoadrunnerWMC/ndspy/docs/source/index.rst

     about PSG instruments in *SBNK* files
 *   `GBATEK <http://problemkaputt.de/gbatek.htm>`_ -- for various miscellaneous
     things
+*   Personal correspondence with Gota7#9350 on Discord -- for information about note definition type values in *SBNK* files
 *   `Imran Nazar: The Smallest NDS File
     <http://imrannazar.com/The-Smallest-NDS-File>`_ -- convenient quick
     reference for the ROM header format; also provides a nice test case for the